 Total time: 10 minutes

-Guacamole is an avocado-based condiment made with fresh ingredients.
+Guacamole is an avocado-based dip that has to be in your list of Mexican sides for parties.
 The dish is a great dipping sauce that many Mexican food lovers can’t say no to.
 It’s a versatile meal like the burrito itself.
 Therefore, you can pair them exceptionally well with various recipes.

 To make the best guacamole, you have to choose fresh and ripe avocado, the dish’s main ingredient.
 Check if the avocado yields to firm, gentle pressure or not.
 If so, that one is ripe.
 You should also look for fruits with a dark green or brown color, an indication of ripeness in avocado.

 You only need 6 ingredients to make guacamole, including avocado.
 Jalapeno or serrano pepper adds a spicy kick to the whole dip, but they are optional.
 When you are in a pinch, you can make a simpler version of guacamole by leaving out these peppers.